The Mint

 Building information

-The Mint is the oldest surviving public building in the Sydney CBD.
-Built in 1816, it was originally the southern wing of a general hospital for convict patients, and was known as the ‘Rum Hospital’, having been built for a cost of 45,000 gallons of rum.
+The Mint contains one of the oldest surviving public buildings in the Sydney CBD.
+Built in 1816, it was originally the southern wing of a general hospital for convict patients, and was known as the ‘Rum Hospital’, built by contractors in exchange for a monopoly on the importation of 45,000 gallons of rum to the colony.
+The site also includes the important remains of the Sydney branch of the Royal Mint, in operation from 1855.

-Today, the site is home to Museums of History NSW’s head office, the Caroline Simpson Library, the Bullion Store cafe and various venue hire spaces.
+Twenty years on – as a significant heritage site, a public space and workplace – The Mint continues to inspire and delight.
+Skilfully weaving old and new, it has been successfully situated in both a historic and a contemporary context.
+Today, The Mint is home to Museums of History NSW’s head office, the Caroline Simpson Library, the Bullion Store and cafe and various venue hire spaces.

-Visitors can explore the rooms of the former hospital where colonial surgeons and apothecaries once lived and examine the archaeological remains of the Sydney Royal Mint in the courtyard and rear buildings.
+Visitors can explore the rooms of the former hospital where the assistant surgeon and other staff once lived and examine the archaeological remains of the Sydney Royal Mint in the courtyard and rear buildings.

-AlterationsCaptain Edward W Ward and Joseph Tricket, 1855; FJMT and Clive Lucas Stapleton & Partners, 2004
+AlterationsCaptain Edward W Ward and Joseph Trickett, 1855; FJMT and Clive Lucas Stapleton & Partners, 2004

 AwardsRoyal Australian Institute of Architects NSW Awards – Sulman Medal for Public Architecture, 2005